Did you know mushroom is really just the fruit of a giant mycorrhizal (probably perennial) organism that lives underground?

 It is because they don’t grow by cell division (as does most everything else on the planet).
 They are more like balloons where a bunch of mycorrhiza line up in whatever formation that they do and then they blow up.
 Like filling a water balloon.
 This is how they just appear, so suddenly.

 The Tao of Terroir – Or how and why plants grow differently in different places.

 Terroir (/tɛˈrwɑːr/, French: [tɛʁwaʁ]; from terre, “land”) is a French term used to describe the environmental factors that affect a crop’s phenotype, including unique environment contexts, farming practices and a crop’s specific growth habitat.Wikipedia

-Lately, I am fascinated with all things going on underground.
-It started when Bernadette Giblin wrote The Tao of Terrior (part 1) for the Summer issue of PITH + VIGOR and it continued and intensified when I researched and wrote The Tao of Terrior (part 2) for the Autumn issue.
+Lately, I am fascinated with all things going on underground (and not just mushrooms).
+It started when Bernadette Giblin wrote The Tao of Terroir (part 1) for Issue # 3 of PITH + VIGOR‘s print newspaper.
+And it continued and intensified when I researched and wrote The Tao of Terroir (part 2) for Issue #4 .

 I’m curious, do you think of mushrooms as the water-balloon fruits of a giant underground living thing?
 Or did I just tell you something new?

 You might also be interested in these soil and mushroom posts:

 illustration for these two pieces by Samantha Dion Baker.